nodejs/node/doc/api/http.md

   correctly;
 * `rawPacket`: the raw packet of current request.

-In some cases the client has already received the response and/or the socket has already been destroyed, like in case of `ECONNRESET` errors.
+In some cases, the client has already received the response and/or the socket has already been destroyed, like in case of `ECONNRESET` errors.
 Before trying to send data to the socket, it is better to check that it is still writable.